ushertpain/DA_proj2_pizza_sales/README.md

 <br />
 <br />

-To address the question number five "Which days of the Month have the highest total sales?", I will create a new sheet.
+To address the question number five "Which days of the month have the highest total sales?", I will create a new sheet.
 In this sheet, I will drag the field Date to both Columns and Rows.
 In the Column Date, I will change it from Year to Weekday.
 Then, for the Rows Date, I will change Year to Week.
 I'll achieve this by navigating to More, then clicking Custom, and choosing Week numbers, leaving it as Date Part.

 After doing this, I will add a Filters box with Date, and select a specific month, for example, January, then click OK.
 To display the heatmap color in my calendar-like visualization, I will drag SUM(Revenue) to Marks Color.
 Additionally, to add numbers to my calendar heatmap, I will add Date, setting it to DAY, to the Marks Text.
 Since I want it in a color box format, I will change the mark type from Automatic to Square.
 Then, I will customize the color to green.